benlund/roc/README.md

 or

-   XXX.new(key, store, (initial_data)
+   ROC::Xxx.new(key, store, _initial_data_)

-You can start using the returned object wheter or not the underlying key exists in the Redis instance you're connected to.
+You can start using the returned object whether or not the underlying key exists in the Redis instance you're connected to.

 If the initial_data arg is given the appripriate Redis command for the type will be called immediately with that data (e.g. set for strings, multiple rpush calls for lists)